The Cosmic Evolution of Binary Black Holes in Young, Globular and Nuclear Star Clusters: Rates, Masses, Spins and Mixing Fractions: Conclusions

 The distribution of effective ($\chi_{\rm eff}$) and precessing ($\chi_{\rm p}$) spins we obtain by combining our four channels strongly depend on $\sigma_\chi$.
 For $\sigma_\chi=0.01$ (low-spin models), 1g BBHs have vanishingly small values of $\chi_{\rm eff}$.
 Hence, the effective spin distribution has a sharp peak at zero, surrounded by two symmetric broad wings due to Ng BBHs.
 The distribution of $\chi_{\rm p}$ has two peaks: a primary peak, very narrow, at $\chi_{\rm p}=0$ and a secondary peak at $\chi_{\rm p}\approx{0.7}$, because of Ng BBHs.
 In contrast, for $\sigma_\chi=0.1$, the distribution of effective spins becomes asymmetric: it peaks at $\chi_{\rm eff}\approx{0.2}$, because of isolated BBHs.
 In this case, the distribution of precessing spins has three peaks: a sharp primary peak at $\chi_{\rm p}=0$ because of isolated BBHs, a broader secondary peak at $\chi_{\rm p}=0.1-0.2$, because of 1g dynamical BBHs, and a third, lower peak at $\chi_{\rm p}\sim{0.7}$ because of Ng BBHs (Fig.~\ref{fig:mix_spin}).

 We calculated the posterior probability distribution of the mixing fractions associated with our four channels, by running a Bayesian hierarchical analysis with posterior samples from GWTC-2 \citep{abbottO3a}.
 The resulting mixing fractions indicate that at least two formation channels are likely at work to produce the observed BBH population (Fig.~\ref{fig:mixing_frac}).
 However, the mixing fraction of each channel varies wildly from a model to another, being extremely sensitive to the metallicity spread $\sigma_{\rm Z}$, the spin parameter $\sigma_{\chi}$, the common envelope parameter $\alpha$ and the core-collapse SN model.
-Our models still suffer from large uncertainties (e.g. on the formation history of star clusters), but {\sc fastcluster} and {\sc cosmo$\mathcal{R}$ate} are extremely flexible and fast tool, and we can use them to probe the relevant parameter space.
+Furthermore, our analysis still does does not include all the proposed formation channels and does not consider all possible sources of uncertainty.
+Hence, our models still suffer from large uncertainties (e.g. on the formation history of star clusters), but {\sc fastcluster} and {\sc cosmo$\mathcal{R}$ate} are extremely flexible and fast tool, and we can use them to probe the relevant parameter space.